wwt/curl-requests-foundations/docs/sections/section_1.md

 ### :material-cursor-text: cURL Command Option Reference

-**cURL** and a slew of configuration options and you can find a reference for some of the more common options below:
+**cURL** and a slew of configuration options, and you can find a reference for some of the more common options below:

 ???+ example "cURL Command Options"
     | Option                                         | Shorthand        | Purpose                                                                            |